itsmeodx/HttpServerInC/README.md

    ./your_program.sh
    ```

-## Hints
+## ⚙️ Configuration
 - The server listens on port `4221` by default.
-- The server serves files from the current directory.
+- The server serves files from it's working directory.
-- You can change the server's root directory by passing the `--directory` option:
+- You can change the server's working directory by passing the `--directory` option:
    ```sh
    ./your_program.sh --directory /path/to/your/files
    ```